Depop Taxes: Filing Taxes for Depop Earnings in 2026

 The taxes you’re on the hook for as a Depop seller depend on the kind of selling you’re doing.
 If your store is a bona fide business, you’ll have to pay income tax and self-employment tax.
 If you’re a hobbyist seller, you’ll just have to pay income tax.

-Want to get an idea of how much you’ll owe (or — fingers crossed — how much your refund will be)?
+Want to get an idea of how much you’ll owe (or - fingers crossed - how much your refund will be)?
 Check out Keeper’s free income tax calculator.
-If you have a W-2 position in addition to your freelance work, it’ll even estimate your withholding.

-How write-offs can lower your self-employment taxes
+Depop tax write-offs lower your self-employment taxes

 One advantage self-employed people do have is the ability to write off business expenses — something hobby sellers don’t get to do.

-Here’s how it works.
 Like other self-employed people, Depop sellers only get taxed on profit: the amount of money you earn on the app, minus what it cost you to earn that money.

 If your buyers paid you a total of $5,000 for the year, you shouldn’t pay taxes on the whole $5,000 — you didn’t get to pocket all of it.
 Instead, you should subtract what you spent to run your shop.
 (That process, of subtracting business expenses from income, is what people mean when they talk about “writing something off.”)